Fresh or Frozen Broccoli in Casserole?

 Nutritional Value

-Both fresh and frozen broccoli are healthy choices for casseroles, but there are a few key differences.
+Both fresh or frozen broccoli in casserole are healthy choices, but there are a few key differences to consider.

 • Fresh Broccoli: Fresh broccoli is harvested at its peak, offering vibrant color and a crisp texture.
 It’s perfect if you prioritize freshness and a firm crunch in your dish.

-• Frozen Broccoli: Frozen broccoli is flash-frozen shortly after harvest, which helps lock in its nutrients.
+• Frozen Broccoli: Frozen broccoli is quickly frozen soon after being harvested, which helps preserve its nutritional value.
 Studies suggest that frozen broccoli often retains as many vitamins as fresh broccoli, and in some cases, even more.
-For those looking for convenience without sacrificing nutrition, frozen broccoli is an excellent option.
+For those looking for convenience without sacrificing nutrition, frozen broccoli is an excellent option in casseroles.

 For more casserole inspiration, explore our Old-Fashioned Sweet Potato Casserole recipe.
 It showcases how vegetable-based casseroles can be both nutritious and delicious.